-Since 1950, Republic Day of India is celebrated on 26 January.
-It is celebrated with the salute of 21 guns and unfurling of the Indian National flag by the Prime Minister of India.
-We know India became Independent from British rule on 15th August 1947 and adopted Constitution on 26 January, 1950 by declaring ourselves as Sovereign, Democratic and Republic State.
+Let us tell you that Republic Day of India is celebrated with the salute of 21 guns and the unfurling of the Indian National flag by the President of India.
+We know India became Independent from British rule on 15th August 1947 and adopted Constitution on 26 January, 1950 by declaring ourselves as a Sovereign, Democratic and Republic state.
 Every year, 26 January is celebrated with immense pride & happiness all over the country.

-Evolution of India from a British colony to sovereign, democratic and secular nation was certainly historical.
-It was a lengthy journey of around 2 decades that started with the conceptualization of the vision in 1930 to its actual comprehension in 1950.
-A stare into the expedition that led to the birth of Indian Republic will make our carousing more significant.
+The evolution of India from a British colony to a sovereign, democratic and secular nation was certainly historical.
+It was a long journey that started with the conceptualization of the vision in 1930 to its actual comprehension in 1950.
+A stare into the expedition that led to the birth of the Indian Republic will make our carousing more significant.

-Do you know that at this day a massive parade held at Rajpath in New Delhi before the President of India which reflects power, force, different regional models reflecting cultural themes and motifs.
+Do you know that on this day a massive parade held at Rajpath in New Delhi before the President of India reflects power, force, different regional models reflecting cultural themes and motifs?

-When India became Independent on 15th August 1947, our country did not have its Constitution and in total it was dependent on the colonial Government of India Act, 1935.
-Until the adoption of Constitution in 1950 India’s head was King George VI.
-But prior to this seed of Indian republican nation was sown by Pt.
-Jawaharlal Nehru in Lahore Session of INC (Indian National Congress).
-Now, let us see Lahore Session in detail.
+When India became Independent on 15th August 1947, our country did not have its Constitution and in total it was dependent on the colonial Government of India Act, of 1935.
+Until the adoption of the Constitution in 1950 India’s head was King George VI.
+But before this, a seed of the Indian republican nation was sown by Pt.
+Jawaharlal Nehru in the Lahore Session of INC (Indian National Congress).
+Now, let us see the Lahore Session in detail.

-The seeds of republican nation were disseminated at Lahore conference of Indian National Congress at the midnight of December 31st, 1929.
+The seeds of the republic nation were disseminated at the Lahore conference of the Indian National Congress at midnight of December 31st, 1929.
 The session was held under the administration of Pt.
-Jawarhar Lal Nehru.
-Nationalists present in the summit took an oath to mark January 26th as "Independence Day" so as to march towards realizing the vision of absolute independence from the British.
-The Lahore Session lined way to Civil Disobedience movement.
-It was made certain that 26th January, 1930 would be observed as the Purna Swaraj Day and unflurled the tri-colour flag by taking a pledge to celebrate complete Independence Day every year on 26 January..
+Jawahar Lal Nehru.
+Nationalists present at the summit took an oath to mark January 26th as "Independence Day" to march towards realizing the vision of absolute independence from the British.
+The Lahore Session lined the way to the Civil Disobedience Movement.
+It was made certain that 26th January, 1930 would be observed as the Purna Swaraj Day and unfurled the tri-colour flag by taking a pledge to celebrate complete Independence Day every year on 26 January.
 Numerous political parties of India and revolutionaries of India from all over India united to observe the day with honor and pride.

-The Cabinet mission was arrived on March 24, 1946 and was composed of three Cabinet Ministers of England they were:
+The Cabinet Mission arrived on March 24, 1946, and was composed of three Cabinet Ministers of England they were: